Core¶

 Concise summary describing purpose of the object

-with up to 50 characters.
+, should be up to 50 characters long.
 It is challenging to be both concise and descriptive, but that is what a well-written summary should do.

 Status: implemented